Creating a Secure Grails Application Powered by MongoDB

-There is some twist to use more specific data storage engines than RDBMS.
-The mongodb is a modern feature-rich non-RDBMS database.
-It can be used with grails quite well, though some special care should be taken.
-In this post we will create base secure grails application powered by mongodb.
+There is a twist: use more specific data storage engines than an RDBMS.
+MongoDB is a modern, feature-rich non-RDBMS database.
+It can be used with Grails quite well, though some special care should be taken.
+In this post, we will create a basic secure Grails application powered by MongoDB.

-Lets start with creating basic secure grails application using hibernate and then adopt it to using mongo db.
-This is very easy task which can be accomplished using the following steps:
+Let’s start by creating a basic secure Grails application using Hibernate, then adapt it to MongoDB.
+This is a very easy task that can be accomplished with the following steps:

 grails create-app mongo-security